Senior Member - Yolanda Spies

 Rawan Al Faqir

-First Secretary at the Embassy of the Hashemite Kingdom of Jordan in London
+Deputy Head of Mission at the Embassy of the Hashemite Kingdom of Jordan in London

 Caecilia van Peski